Patka879/conference-room-reservation-app/readme.md

 #### Sample output (invalid parameters):

 ```
-"Organization not found for id: 1"
+Organization not found for id: 1
 ```